Sure it’s a treasure from the sea, but it was so much more—something I hold close to my heart.

 There was an immediate connection.

 I volunteered my husband’s hands to help her move a heavy piece (there is a metaphor in here) down the steps from inside her shop.
+The heavy piece and our cross is what connects us even so more today.
+There is more to the story on this.

 His hands are something that always captured my attention since I first rested his in mine.
 His hands are like oysters- rough on the outside, gentle/smooth on the inside, strong enough to offer security, tender enough to buff a pearl.